Free Reverse Mortgage Amortization Calculator

 How is a reverse mortgage calculated?

-Using a reverse mortgage calculator, the age of the youngest borrower (or spouse) and the expected interest rate will determine the loan-to-value percentage a borrower will be eligible for.
-This figure is applied to the home value to determine the principal limit and the total available loan amount on a reverse mortgage.
+A reverse mortgage is calculated using the age of the youngest borrower (or spouse) and the expected interest rate.
+These factors determine the loan-to-value percentage you can get.
+This percentage is applied to your home value to find out your principal limit and total loan amount.

 Does interest accrue on a reverse mortgage?